Fearless Fire Company

 Section 2.
 Members who have resigned or have been suspended or expelled shall return all keys or other property in their possession to the Board of Governors.

 Section 1.
 These by-laws shall not be changed or amended without the proposed change or amendment being first submitted in writing, signed by at least two (2) Active Members in good standing, read at two (2) successive monthly meetings and approved by two-thirds (2/3) of members present at the second monthly meeting at which they are read.
-These by-laws shall not be changed for a period of one (1) year upon approval of these by-law changes and every year (1) year thereafter.
+If at the first reading, a motion is made, seconded and approved to make a change, said change will be read and considered to be the first reading.

 Section 2.
 The meetings of the Company shall be governed by Roberts Rules of Order.